bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 1. One <xref:Bunit.ComponentUnderTest> component must be added, and it should not be empty.
 2. Zero or more <xref:Bunit.Fragment> components can be added.
-3. The order the <xref:Bunit.ComponentUnderTest> and <xref:Bunit.Fragment> components are added in does not matter.
+3. The order in which the <xref:Bunit.ComponentUnderTest> and <xref:Bunit.Fragment> components are added does not matter.
 4. The <xref:Bunit.ComponentUnderTest> and <xref:Bunit.Fragment> components can contain both Razor markup and regular HTML markup.
 5. If more than one <xref:Bunit.Fragment> component is added, give each fragment an `Id` to be able to identify them when retrieving them in the test method.
 6. The first <xref:Bunit.Fragment> component added can always be retrieved without an id.